 What is a Mental Health Counselor?

-Mental health counsellors help people manage or overcome mental and emotional disorders and problems with their family and relationships.
+A mental health counselor is someone who helps people manage or overcome mental and emotional disorders and problems with their family and relationships.
 They listen to clients and ask questions to help the clients understand their problems and develop strategies to improve their lives.
-They work in a variety of settings, such as private practice and mental health centers.
-Most work full time.
+They work in a variety of settings, such as private practice and mental health centres.

 What does a Mental Health Counselor do?